-All PHC-MOs should ensure that frontline workers of SHC/HWC maintain lists of key subpopulation groups in need of essential services, such as: pregnant women, those recently delivered, infants and children under five, those on treatment for chronic diseases, requiring treatment for dialysis, cancer, blood transfusions, and other special needs.
+All PHC-MOs should ensure that frontline workers of SHC/HWC maintain lists of key sub-population groups in need of essential services, such as: pregnant women, recently delivered, infants and children under five, those on treatment for chronic diseases, requiring treatment for dialysis, cancer, blood transfusions, and other special needs.
 She/He should monitor regular follow up by ASHA/ANM/CHO of all such categories and ensure essential services as appropriate during the period of the lockdown/restriction.
-The suggestive list of high priority essential services is listed below.